ncatlab/nlab-content/pages/1/0/7/4/24701/content.md

 Objective type theory is a [[dependent type theory]] without [[judgmental equality]].

 This means that the computation and uniqueness rules ([[beta-reduction]] and [[eta-conversion]]) for each type in the type theory are all propositional computational and uniqueness rules using the [[identity type]], and in particular means that the identity type has to be introduced first before any other type is introduced.
+As a result, the results in objective type theory are more general than in models which use judgmental equality for computational and uniqueness rules, since judgmental equality implies propositional equality, while the converse isn't necessarily the case.

+In addition, objective type theory is similar to other non-type theory foundations such as the various flavors of set theory, since it also only has one notion of equality, propositional equality, and uses propositional equality in [[definitions]].

 Objective type theory has [[decidable]] [[type checking]], and the type checking can be done in quadratic time.